NeoLegends/ENbt/README.md

 # ENbt
-A binary cerealization format loosely based on Minecraft's NBT.
+A structured binary format loosely based on Minecraft's NBT.